alex-virodov/mnist-random-walk/README.md

 This shows that the dataset has quite a lot of built-in smoothness just from its natural density in image space.

 Next steps: figure out how to interpolate/extrapolate in this dataset without leaving the image space of digits.
-Probably using GANs, though GANs have demonstrained (2) they are not confined to what I as human would qualify as the image space of digits.
+Probably using GANs, though GANs have demonstrained<sup>[2]</sup> they are not confined to what I as human would qualify as the image space of digits.

 ----------------

-(1) preferring closest image using eucledian distance
+[1] preferring closest image using eucledian distance

-(2) e.g.
+[2] e.g.

 ![](https://machinelearningmastery.com/wp-content/uploads/2019/04/Plot-of-100-GAN-Generated-MNIST-Figures-After-100-Epochs.png)